Swat009/cracker/README.md

 # cracker
-Python brute force zip cracker
+This is a simple Python script that uses a multithreaded bruteforce dictionary attack to crack zip passwords